 An emotional check-in feature is coming in early 2021 to Teams, where you will be able to tap into how your team members are feeling.
 Similar to apps like Calm, they will be able to register how they are feeling every day.

 Knowing how they are feeling that day will enable you to adapt your leadership style to suit their mood.
 It might also explain why a piece of work is late or isn’t quite hitting the mark.
 Without visual clues in the office, it can be tricky to gauge how people are doing from an email or Chat, so this new functionality may really help us stay in tune with one another.

-As Microsoft 365 adoption and change management specialists, we see first hand the important role leaders play in helping their people progress to successful virtual working.
+As Microsoft 365 adoption and change management specialists, we see first hand the important role of a Digital leader and how they help their people progress to successful virtual working.